laquichefr/furry-umbrella/README.md

 # AWS LAMBDA images resizer
   Create a TO_PROCESS S3 Bucket that will receive images to be processed.
-  Create multiples Buckets that will receive processed images.
+  Create one or multiples Buckets that will receive processed images.
   Create the Lambda function with lambda_function.py
   For automated execute this function, add a createObject trigger from S3 Bucket you just created in Lambda options.
   Test: